gcallah/hambone/chaps/chap1.md

 Claude ignored the sarcasm, and with a big grin, told Hampton, "Now that makes me real pleased."

-Just then, Hiram entered the bar from the back room, and called Hampton over.
+Just then, Hiram entered the bar from the back room (where the stairs to the rooftop were located), and called to Hampton.

 Hampton excused himself from the table, saying "My boy needs me."

 ## 3.

-Ambrose got up from the party table just after Will did, beckoning his sister Camellia to join him at a table in the back of the bar.
-She was a tall, slim young woman.
-Her hair was worn in a short afro, and colorful tatoos adorned her arms.
+While Claude's party had been proceeding in the center of the barroom, Camellia, a lanky young woman with a short-cropped afro, several piercings, and a multitude of colorful tatoos, was seated at the bar itself, drinking a glass of Johnny Walker Black.
+Ambrose got up from the party table just after Hampton did, and beckoned Camellia, who was his sister, to join him in the back of the barroom.

-"So I'm going back to Louisiana.
+When they were seated at the table furthest from the party, he asked her, "So I'm going back to Louisiana.
 You gonna keep texting me while I gone?"

 "You know I gonna.
 But I can't believe you gonna miss my exhibit next week."

 "Exhibit?"

-"I told you: I'm showing some of my paintings at the library."
+"I told you 'bout it!
+I'm showin' some of my paintings at the library."

 "Ah, yeah, I forgot.
 But I gotta head back.
 Work calls."
 Ambrose shrugged, then paused, looking up to the ceiling.
 He
-continued: "And you might not wanna hear this, but I gotta talk to you about Hampton."
+continued: "And you maybe not wanna hear this, but I gotta have a word with you about Hampton."

-"Oh, here we go."
+"Oh brother, here we go."

 "No, you listen here girl: you know he just messing with you, right?
-Ain't no white boy from the Shepherd family gonna get serious with a black girl from the hired help.
-And even if he was serious, his family ain't gonna let him follow through."
+Ain't no white boy from the Shepherd family gonna be serious with no black girl from the hired help.
+And even if he be serious, his family ain't gonna let him do the right thing by you."

-"So you giving me this advice, but I know you messing around with that white girl who work at the golf club... you think she serious about you?"
+"So you giving me this advice, but I know you messin' around with that white girl who work at the golf club... you think she serious about you?"

-"Aw we just having some fun."
+"Aw, we just having some fun."

 "Yeah, so don't be giving me no advice you ain't gonna follow yourself."

-Their father, Winthrop, joined them at their table.
-He spoke to Ambrose:
+Their father, Winthrop, shuffled away from the party and eased himself down into a chair at their table.
+He looked in turn at each of his children, then he addressed Ambrose:
-"Listen my boy, you gonna be making big money down on them oil rigs.
+"Listen my son, you gonna be making big money down on them oil rigs.
 Don't you go losing your head cause you got a few dollars to spend.
 I know them Louisiana folks all into their fancy French ways, but you gotta remember where you from."

 "Daddy, you ain't got nothing to worry about."

 Ambrose sighed.
 "I gotta go get some rest before I leave.
 And Camellia, don't you forget what I told you."

-Ambrose got up from the table and walked out of the bar.
+Ambrose got up, said his goodbyes at the party table, and walked out of the bar.

-Winthrop asked Camellia, "What was it he told you?"
+After watching his son depart, Winthrop asked Camellia, "What was it he told you?"

-"He told me I oughta back off from Hampton."
+"He told me I oughta stay clear of Hampton."

 "What going on between you and Hampton?"